Living in Free Union, VA | Toby Beavers Realtor Guide

 3. Confirm well and septic condition before making an offer.
 These systems are costly to replace.

-4. If you want horses or livestock, verify fencing, set back rules, and pasture quality.
+4. If you want horses or livestock, verify fencing, setback rules, and pasture quality.

 5. Review private access agreements if the property sits up a long private lane.
 Make sure maintenance responsibility is clear.

-Selling in Free Union
+Selling Your Home in Free Union, Virginia

-When sellers want top dollar, highlight views, usable land, and any income producing features such as barns, pastures, or rental cottages.
+When sellers want top dollar, highlight views, usable land, and any income-producing features such as barns, pastures, or rental cottages.

-Professional photos that show the property context and aerial images can help buyers visualize the parcel.
 Luxury and unique properties in Free Union have attracted buyers prepared to pay for privacy and topography.

-If you want local experience and market knowledge, I have worked the Free Union homes market since 2003 and can help you identify properties that match your rural goals.
+If you want local experience and market knowledge, I have worked in the Free Union homes market since 2003 and can help you identify properties that match your rural goals.

 I can also arrange showings and provide recent comparable sales so you can bid with confidence.

-Free Union is country living with convenient access to a notable university town.
 It suits buyers who value open space, private roads, and an agricultural landscape, while still wanting cultural life within reach.

 If your vision includes fields, barns, vineyards, and a short, pleasant drive into Charlottesville, Free Union deserves a closer look.

-Toby Beavers, a top Charlottesville VA realtor since 2003, may be reached by text or phone at 434-327-2999
+Toby Beavers, a Charlottesville, VA, realtor since 2003, may be reached by text or phone at 434-327-2999

 toby beavers, a Charlottesville realtor since 2003 and Ivy VA real estate specialist